nunomarks/java-a-course-for-beginners/README.md

 - Introduction to Executor Service - Customizing number of Active Threads.
 Returning a Future,  invokeAll and invokeAny
 - Introduction to Exception Handling - Your Thought Process during Exception Handling. try, catch and finally.
 Exception Hierarchy - Checked Exceptions vs Unchecked Exceptions.
 Throwing an Exception.
 Creating and Throwing a Custom Exception - CurrenciesDoNotMatchException.
 Try with Resources - New Feature in Java 7.
 - List files and folders in Directory with Files list method, File walk method and find methods.
 Read and write from a File.

-### What You will learn

-- You will learn how to think as a Java Programmer
-- You will learn how to start your journey as a Java Programmer
-- You will learn the basics of Eclipse IDE and JShell
-- You will learn to develop awesome object oriented programs with Java
-- You will solve a wide variety of hands-on exercises on the topics discussed below
-- You will learn the basics of programming - variables, choosing a data type, conditional execution, loops, writing great methods, breaking down problems into sub problems and implementing great Exception Handling.
-- You will learn the basics of Object Oriented Programming - Intefaces, Inheritance, Abstract Class and Constructors
-- You will learn the important concepts of Object Oriented Programming - Abstraction, Inheritance, Encapsulation and Polymorphism
-- You will learn to do basic functional programming with Java
-- You will learn the basics of MultiThreading - with Executor Service
-- You will learn about a wide variety of Collections - List, Map, Set and Queue Interfaces

-### Requirements
-- Connectivity to Internet to download Java 9 and Eclipse.
-- We will help you install Java9 with JShell and Eclipse.

 ### Step Wise Details